ben-arnao/StoRM/README.md

 We override the ```run_trial()``` method for our own Tuner, this encapsulates all the work of a single trial.
 All the ```run_trial``` method needs to do is assign a score to the trial ```self.score_trial(trial, score)```.
 How you use the supplied configuration to make the score for the trial, is up to you (ex.
 K-fold cross validation, trailing average of epoch loss to mitigate variance, etc.).

 One may even decide to do some form of bandit search here, where they abandon training of the current model if there is a high enough certainty that this model will not beat the best score at the end of the training.
-It is important to keep in mind that we only care if the model we are testing beats the best model, the tuner does not particularly care about exactly how much a losing trial lost by.
+It is important to keep in mind that we only care if the model we are testing beats the best model, the tuner does not care about how much better or worse a configuration is.

 The ```self.hypermodel.build(hp)``` function called in ```run_trial``` is what will supply us with a blank model.